There are several ways we can grow our family. Many have biological children while others may decide to adopt a child. But what is adoption?

 As the name implies, an adoption agency deals in child adoption.
 But what does an adoption agency do?

 An adoption agency is a liaison between the birth parents and the hopeful adoptive parents.
-Adoption agencies match children with the adoptive parents, while also arranging to counsel for the birth parents.
+Adoption agencies match children with the adoptive parents, while also arranging to counsel the birth parents.
 Adoption agencies also ensure that all legalities are met within the process.